 - It can be used effectively for infrared live surveillance being connected to a laptop with USB.
 So if you’re playing a waiting game in the woods, all you have to do is connect the camera to a laptop with a USB.

-- Rugged and waterproof body makes it suitable for external use.
+- The rugged and waterproof body makes it suitable for external use.

-- Highly portable video camera that makes it perfect for hunting and game scouting.
+- A highly portable video camera that makes it perfect for game hunting and paranormal investigations.

 - Reasonably priced, with a lot of useful features.

 - The battery can drain pretty fast.
-Especially if you use the highest setting of the Infrared illumnator at night.
+Especially if you use the highest setting of the Infrared illuminator at night.
 For this reason, you should select a bit lower setting.
 It will be more than enough, giving the optimum video quality at night.
 The topmost IR setting is not required, really.
-Another option is to use 4 AA alkaline batteries like duracell instead of zinc carbon or Ni-MH batteries.
+Another option is to use 4 AA alkaline batteries like Duracell instead of zinc-carbon or Ni-MH batteries.

 - There have been concerns about the picture quality with the night vision.
 Some users say that the picture quality at night is not HD quality.
 It must be kept in mind that HD quality is observed during day time.
 For night vision, the focus is more on the picture quality, rather on how well and how far you see the object or animal.

 - With the rugged design and the extra rubber coating, it can be a bit heavy to carry.

 - It does not have a power focus.
 Better focus has to be achieved by manually rotating the lens.

 For the price it is offered at, I think the Bestguarder WG50 is a very good bargain.
 It is ideal for hunting, scouting, camping, ghost hunting, and other activities associated with the wilderness.
 This video camera has been made keeping in mind the requirements of using a camera in such conditions.
 H.